 When you are exerting more energy than what you are consuming, your body will seek out glycogen (energy) from your body’s stores.
 While the process is pretty straightforward in theory, many weight lifters will often need to push super hard to drop their body fat percentage to their desired goal.
 In fact, many athletes, women especially will struggle to go from lean to super lean, without jeopardising their body’s natural system.
 It often is the case that if nutrients and calorie intake drop too low, that can ultimately affect a woman’s menstrual cycle, alongside hormone imbalance.
 Even men will find that they cannot drop their calories too low, or they risk their body going into starvation mode, which means the body clings to the fat reserves that much harder.

-Fat burner supplements are great because they give your body that little boost you need, when you are on the brink and need that push performance-wise, to get to the next level without having a skinny frame at the end of it.
+Fat burner supplements for women are great because they give your body that little boost you need, when you are on the brink and need that push performance-wise, to get to the next level without having a skinny frame at the end of it.
 Yes, they can preserve muscle, by giving you those essential amino acids that you would otherwise get from diet, in addition to boosting your metabolism and fat mobility from adipose tissue, into the bloodstream.
 Meaning, you will have that to use up for energy, the next time you consider taking the free weights up on a session in the gym.

 Your biggest concern when looking to burn fat is maintaining muscle.
 While you will lose some (it is inevitable unfortunately), the supplements we mention today, should help you reserve a majority of them.